-Alternative 3: Approval of the proposed action with additional conditions of approval allows the applicant to conduct the proposed activity, but with conditions of approval and monitoring measures identified by BOEM NTL No. 2010-G05 (Decommissioning Guidance for Wells and Platforms).
+Alternative 3: Approval of the proposed action with additional conditions of approval allows the applicant to conduct the proposed activity, but with conditions of approval and monitoring measures identified by BSEE NTL No. 2010-G05 (Decommissioning Guidance for Wells and Platforms), whih includes the monitoring requirements as agreed to in the NMFS Biological Opinion.
 This NTL specifies conditions of approval requirements in the ESA and MMPA guidance that requires trained observers to watch for protected species of sea turtles and marine mammals in the vicinity of the structures to be removed.
 Mitigative measures will be implemented by BSEE, in coordination with NMFS and in accordance with the NMFS ESA consultation requirements and the MMPA take-regulations.